kenoi1/website/content/blogs/2025-09-15/index.md

 SPDX-FileCopyrightText: 2025 Derek Lin <derekhongdalin@gmail.com>
 ---

-I was at [Akademy 2025](https://akademy.kde.org/2025/) last-last week and did the some preliminary research on optimizing the VM viewer's display rendering on Karton.
+I was at [Akademy 2025](https://akademy.kde.org/2025/) last-last week where I did some preliminary research on optimizing the VM viewer's display rendering on Karton.
 After some more work this past week, it's somewhat here!
 I'm still finishing up [the merge request](https://invent.kde.org/sitter/karton/-/merge_requests/33), but exciting news to come!

 This has been something I've been planning on for quite a while now and will significantly improve the experience using Karton :)